 Cutting back on the amount of sugary foods you eat is one of the best things you can do to prevent tooth decay.
 Tooth decay occurs when dental plaque turns sugars into acid, which can lead to problems like holes in the teeth and gum disease.

-The World Health Organisation recommends that people limit their sugar intake to less than 10% of their daily calories.
-Other studies recommend that lowering this to 5% would further reduce the risk of tooth decay and other problems.
 One of the best ways to cut back on sugar is to limit the number of sugary drinks you consume.
-So if you drink fizzy drinks or lots of fruit juice, try to limit these – and be mindful of how much sugar you put in tea and coffee.
+So if you drink lots of fizzy drinks or fruit juice, it’s worth considering how you could cut back – and be mindful of how much sugar you put in tea and coffee.

 Starchy foods like crackers, bread, and pasta are also believed to cause tooth decay.
 Starch turns into sugar in our mouths, and the sugar is what the bacteria that causes tooth decay feeds on.
 Instead of eating lots of starchy foods, it’s better to fill up with lots of fibre-rich fruit and vegetables.